Your body is not a billboard for your health. Your body is your home.” — Amy Pershing, founder of Bodywise

 We need to zoom out.
 We need to widen the lens and look deeper into an evolved definition of health.
 We can’t assume someone’s health status, abilities or goals based on the size or shape of her body.

-“Fit bodies don’t necessarily tell the story of a healthy person, nor do overweight bodies tell the story of a lazy person,” wrote Erin Brown, an author for Girls Gone Strong, a body-positive health-and-fitness website focused on female empowerment.
+“Fit bodies don’t necessarily tell the story of a healthy person, nor do (larger) bodies tell the story of a lazy person,” wrote Erin Brown, an author for Girls Gone Strong, a body-positive health-and-fitness website focused on female empowerment.
 “You can’t know everything about a person’s behavior or life by simply looking at her body.”

 No ideal shape or size

 Healthism — a preoccupation with health as a primary achievement of well-being, as first defined by political economist Robert Crawford — emphasizes personal responsibility while ignoring important social determinants of health.
 In a world steeped in dieting culture and healthism, it can be assumed that many people have already been trying to change their eating habits (maybe for years), and their inability to sustain such changes has resulted in feelings of shame and self-doubt.

 Thus, trying to maintain or attain a body that culture portrays as healthy may take us further away from health.

 The truth: We’re not all meant to be some “ideal” size or shape.
 If we all ate exactly the same way and had identical exercise regiments we would still look vastly different from one another.